da4all/da4all.github.io/_pages/understanding-data.md

   <h1 class="category">Defining Data</h1>
 </div>

 Resources for this literacy domain offers students opportunities to explore what data is from a variety of disciplinary and professional perspectives.
-Students are especially encouraged to explore the important links between data, people, and power.
+Students are especially encouraged to explore the important links between data, contexts, people, organizations, and power.

 <div class ="projects">
   <h2 class="category">Sample Toolkit Resources</h2>